problems faced by women entrepreneurs

 Case Studies and Success Stories

-In India, women entrepreneurs are making a big impact in a range of businesses.
+In India, women entrepreneurs are making a big impact in various businesses.
 Let’s look at a few successful women who overcame the problems faced by women entrepreneurs:

 1. Falguni Nayar, Nykaa